-After working for several years with WWF, OPAGAC—an amalgamation of nine Spanish purse seine tuna companies—entered the Marine Stewardship Council (MSC) full assessment process in September 2020.
-The full assessment process will take approximately one year.
+After working for several years with WWF, OPAGAC—an amalgamation of nine Spanish purse seine tuna companies—entered the Marine Stewardship Council (MSC) full assessment process in September 2020, and received MSC certification on December 8, 2021.

 In the tropical waters of the Eastern Pacific Ocean, OPAGAC represents 14 purse seine vessels, catching approximately 10% the region’s total tropical tuna catch.
 Most of the fleet’s tuna is processed in regional facilities with the canned product exported to markets in Europe.
 The vessels in this fishery operate under the jurisdiction of the Inter-American Tropical Tuna Commission (IATTC).

 FIPs provide a step-by-step approach to bring fishery management practices up to the MSC standard.
-With support from FIP participants and FIP stakeholders, the FIP achieved several important goals that enabled it move into MSC full assessment, including:
+With support from FIP participants and FIP stakeholders, the FIP achieved several important goals that enabled it to earn certification, including: